TAKT-R-D/design-pattern/architecture/data/index.md

-# 🧩 Data & Analytics Architecture（データ構造・分析基盤）
+# 🧩 Data & Analytics Architecture

-Data Architecture は、**データの流れ・保存・変換・分析** に関わるアーキテクチャ層を扱う。
+Data Architecture covers the architecture layer dealing with **flow, storage, transformation, and analysis of data.**

-- OLTP / OLAP の分離
+- Separation of OLTP / OLAP
-- データレイク・データウェアハウス
+- Data Lake / Data Warehouse
-- ストリーミング処理
+- Streaming Processing
-- ドメインイベントの扱い
+- Handling of Domain Events
-- 分散データ整合性（CQRS / Event Sourcing）
+- Distributed Data Consistency (CQRS / Event Sourcing)

-## ✅ このカテゴリが扱う問題
+## ✅ Problems Addressed by This Category

-- どこにデータを保存するか（DB / Lake / Warehouse）
+- Where to store data (DB / Lake / Warehouse).
-- どのように集計・分析するか
+- How to aggregate and analyze.
-- データのライフサイクル（取得 → 保存 → 変換 → 分析 → 提供）
+- Data lifecycle (Acquisition → Storage → Transformation → Analysis → Provision).
-- ストリーミング vs バッチ
+- Streaming vs Batch.
-- 分散システムでのデータ整合性の扱い
+- Handling of data consistency in distributed systems.

-## ✅ Data Architecture の代表スタイル
+## ✅ Representative Styles of Data Architecture

-### ● Data Warehouse（DWH）
+### ● Data Warehouse (DWH)

-- 解析・レポート用の集約データベース
+- Aggregation database for analysis and reporting.
-- 企業内 BI の中心
+- Center of enterprise BI.

 ### ● Data Lake / Lakehouse

-- 非構造／構造データをまとめて扱う大規模基盤
+- Large-scale infrastructure handling unstructured/structured data together.
-- ML・大規模分析向け
+- For ML and large-scale analysis.
-- Lakehouse は DWH + Lake の融合型
+- Lakehouse is a fusion of DWH + Lake.

-### ● CQRS（Command Query Responsibility Segregation）
+### ● CQRS (Command Query Responsibility Segregation)

-- 書き込みモデルと読み取りモデルを分離
+- Separates write model and read model.
-- 高負荷分散・高速読み取りが必要な場面に有効
+- Effective in situations requiring high load distribution and fast reading.

 ### ● Event Sourcing

-- 状態を “イベントの履歴” で管理
+- Manages state by "history of events".
-- 監査／再構築／スナップショットなど高度な要件に対応
+- Supports advanced requirements like audit / reconstruction / snapshot.

 ### ● Data Mesh

-- ドメイン単位でデータ製品を管理する
+- Manages data products per domain.
-- 組織構造とデータ責務の分散がポイント
+- Organization structure and distribution of data responsibility are key points.

 ### ● Lambda / Kappa Architecture

-- バッチ＋ストリーム（Lambda）
+- Batch + Stream (Lambda).
-- ストリーム単体の一本化（Kappa）
+- Unification with Stream alone (Kappa).

-## ✅ このカテゴリの読み方
+## ✅ How to Read This Category

-1. OLTP と OLAP の境界を理解する
+1. Understand the boundary between OLTP and OLAP.
-2. ストリーミング／バッチのどちらが主か
+2. Which is primary: Streaming or Batch.
-3. 組織内のデータ責任がどのように分散するべきか（Mesh）
+3. How data responsibility within the organization should be distributed (Mesh).

-## ✅ 他の階層との関係
+## ✅ Relationship with Other Layers

-- **Integration**：イベント駆動がデータ構造に直結
+- **Integration**: Event-driven is directly connected to data structure.
-- **System Topologies**：分散サービスでは CQRS／ES が重要
+- **System Topologies**: CQRS/ES is important in distributed services.
-- **Cross-cutting**：データガバナンス・監査・SLO などと密接
+- **Cross-cutting**: Closely related to Data Governance, Audit, SLO, etc.